 Many users have also reported that many so-called “free” applications install their cryptocurrency Miners that behaves as the legitimate Console Window Host but in reality, uses your system’s resources to mine cryptocurrency.

 If you are worried that you have a virus, then you should download and install any trusted antivirus suite like Bitdefender, Norton, Kaspersky, Avast or Avira.
-You can also download and install Anti Malware application from Malwarebytes.
+You can also download and install the Anti Malware application from Malwarebytes.
 But remember to install just one antivirus program.
-Installing multiple security applications will only make your computer’s condition worse as each of them will conflict with other and you will continuously face issues like high CPU usage, low memory, sluggish system performance.
+Installing multiple security applications will only make your computer’s condition worse as each of them will conflict with others, and you will continuously face issues like high CPU usage, low memory, sluggish system performance.

 Pick one, uninstall the others, and if you are not using Windows Defender as your virus scanner, disable the antivirus feature of it.
 Run the virus scanner and allow it to remove any issues that it finds.
 Reboot, and then rerun it.

-Do Not Trust Third Party Warnings
+Do Not Trust Third-Party Warnings

-Remember to download softwares only from their official websites.
-You can also download softwares from trustworthy sites such as Microsoft, CNet, Softpedia, Filehippo.
+Remember to download software only from their official websites.
+You can also download software from trustworthy sites such as Microsoft, CNet, Softpedia, Filehippo.
 If you are planning to download antivirus software, then download it only from the official site and nowhere else.
 Do not click on links in emails, and be sure to check the address in the address bar of every website you visit before you enter your login details.